SriLahariDwadasi/Music-Trends-Dashboard/README.md

   Interactive slicers allow users to filter by specific artists or genres (e.g., Johnny Cash, dance pop).

 - **Positivity Gauge**
-  A radial chart showing the percentage of songs with positive sentiment — 68.87% in this dataset.
+  A radial chart showing the percentage of songs with positive sentiment, 68.87% in this dataset.

 - **Summary Metrics**
   KPIs include: